Assessing the Threat of a Collision Using the Advanced CAT Tool

 1. Bring the 3D Graphics window to the front.

-5. Using the Animation Toolbar, Increase () the Time Step to 300 sec.
+5. Click Increase Time Step () in the Animation tool bar and set the Time Step to 300 sec.

-4. Click OK to close the Preferences window.
+4. Click OK to close the Preferences dialog box.

-5. Using the Insert STK Objects tool, insert an AdvCat () object using the Insert Default () method.
+5. Insert an AdvCAT () object using the Insert Default () method.

 Setting Advanced CAT properties

-2. Note the default threshold of ten (10) km.
-This is the threat volume, and you can change it if required.
+3. Note the default threshold of 10 km.
+This is the threat volume and you can change it if required.
 Advanced CAT assigns to each primary and secondary satellite a threat volume, comprising an ellipsoidal shape enclosing the object.
 This shape possibly represents the degree of uncertainty regarding an object's position at any given time.
 When the range between ellipsoids falls below the user-selected threshold, STK issues a warning .
 A collision event occurs whenever the range between the two threat volumes becomes zero or negative.

 As you move down the page, primary objects are the satellites of interest to you, such as those that you own or wish to use.
 Secondary objects are those that present a potential risk of collision with, or unacceptably close approach to, your primary objects.